"No apology would seem to be necessary for publishing an essay on currency and banking."

 A More Superior System

 The Appletons went back to England.
 In Edinburgh, Scotland in 1810 he bumped into a distant cousin, Francis Cabot Lowell, who also was interested in the mills.
-Appleton was inspired by Robert Owen, who was experimenting with a utopian community elsewhere.
+Appleton was inspired by Robert Owen, who was experimenting with a utopian community elsewhere, and sought to build a better community for their mill workers.

 Lowell and Appleton returned to New England and in 1813 introduced the power loom and the manufacture of cotton on a large scale at Waltham.
 Appleton invested $5000 to make the venture work.
 Right away Appleton took some risks.
 British law put heavy penalties on exporting models or drawings of machinery.